mengqian989/vzlib/PLOS/README.md

 # Data set creation

-This document explains how the data set for this project was created (on Oct 30, 2018).
+This document explains how the data set for this project was created (on Sep 15, 2018).

 ## Getting data